 Lady Butterflies is a group for Seita Scholars who identify as female.
 This group was created to allow female students the opportunity to connect with one another in an effort to increase retention of female Seita Scholars.
 This is a safe place for female students to build community on and off campus, develop a sense of identity, and hone skills for post-graduate professional settings.
 Currently overseen by Keyla Whitaker.

 Engaging Men is a group for Seita Scholars who identify as male.
-This group was creating to allow male students the opportunity to connect with one another in an effort to increase retention of male Seita Scholars and a focused persistence to graduation.
+This group was created to allow male students the opportunity to connect with one another in an effort to increase retention of male Seita Scholars and a focused persistence to graduation.
 This is a safe place for male students to build community on and off campus, develop a sense of identity, and hone skills for post-graduate professional settings.
 Currently overseen by Tim Liggins.

 Michigan Youth Opportunities Initiative